Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - Both are running Apache 2.4.10 httpd on the http port and Samba smbd 3 on ports 139 and 445

-- Another option is usig nmap with the flag `-A` , it offers relatively more accurate picture about the OS versions
+- Another option is using nmap with the flag `-A` , it offers relatively more accurate picture about the OS versions

 - **`nmap  -sS -A 192.168.1.110`**